1) Share with us the activities you took part in while studying business management (marketing and communications) at SMU.

 The competition took place during the first semester of my freshman year and that was where I had to learn to juggle between studies and this competition.
 I remember being quite competitive and I was a perfectionist.
 I did not want to risk any chance of screwing up during the showcase.

 I always believe that you never know what you want until you try it.
 I am a hardcore trier.
-It was only because I went for the competition did I discover what I wanted to do in life.
+It was only because I went to the competition that I discovered what I wanted to do in life.
 It was a really big motivation for me as people will get to know who you are (in a tightly-knitted community in SMU) when you host one major school event where you get maximum exposure.
 Everyone will know who you are.
 Initially, I get called names such as, “mushroom-head emcee” because of my bangs during freshman year.

 I also strongly believe that everyone needs a trademark so that people will remember you.